If I Didn't Love You (Jason Aldean and Carrie Underwood song)

-"If I Didn't Love You" is a song recorded by American country music singer-songwriters Jason Aldean and Carrie Underwood, released on July 23, 2021, as the first single from the first half of Macon on Aldean's tenth studio album Macon, Georgia, of which the first half, Macon was released on November 12, 2021.
-It was written by Tully Kennedy, John Morgan, Kurt Allison, and Lydia Vaughan.
+"If I Didn't Love You" is a song recorded by American country music singers Jason Aldean and Carrie Underwood, released on July 23, 2021, as the first single from the first half of Macon on Aldean's tenth studio album Macon, Georgia, of which the first half, Macon was released on November 12, 2021.

+The song was nominated at 64th Annual Grammy Awards for Best Country Duo/Group Performance and was recognized with the Academy of Country Music Awards for Single of the Year.
+The related music video won two CMT Music Awards, including Video of the Year, making Underwood the most prized in the cateogy.

+Commercially the song became the highest debut for a duet between a solo male and female artist on the Billboard Hot Country Songs, peaking at number two, reaching platinum RIAA certification.

-Background
+Background and composition

 The song is a power ballad that describes both sides to a relationship having trouble moving on from the other.
-Kurt Allison and Tully Kennedy, two of the writers of the song, are members of Aldean's band and the production team New Voice Entertainment.
+It was written by Tully Kennedy, John Morgan, Kurt Allison, and Lydia Vaughan, all members of Aldean's band and the production team New Voice Entertainment.
 The song came later in the album writing process, intended for a duet, with Aldean recording the song before picking out a duet partner.
-Aldean's list of singing partners was small, with Underwood being at the top.